 Results show that music played at venues increase the industry’s long-tail and provide a significant source of income for indie and non-mainstream artists.

-Some weeks ago we held our last quarterly session, a deeply rooted tradition here at BMAT where we present our achievements up to date and discuss our future plans.
+Some weeks ago we held our last quarterly session, a deep-rooted tradition here at BMAT.
+It’s where we present our achievements up to date and discuss our future plans.
 We also make the best of these occasions to catch up in a different kind of way, commonly known as team building.
-This last time some of us jumped onto the turntables putting us into a musical mood altogether – internally known as bliss building.
+Some of us jumped onto the turntables putting us all into a musical mood, internally known as bliss building.

 With the summer heat hitting the streets of Barcelona, the night was especially welcoming and we ended up at a nightclub.
 Regardless of how much fun BMATer’s have, our geek gene can never be suppressed in such situations.
-And so the gene woke up when Delorean’s Big Deeper was played.
+This very gene was awoken when Delorean’s Big Deeper was played.
 One of us had been recently talking to the band’s label, Mushroom Pillow, and as we were at one of the clubs we monitor in Spain, we started to discuss how our system’s identification of that particular song would turn into royalties for the band.

 Royalties – From Venues to Artists